sevcsik/sevdev.hu/blog/posts/2017-12-26-discovering-nix-deploying-a-simple-nginx-with-nixops.md

 $ nix-env --install nixops
 ```

-Now that our node is set up, let's pull our generated config file to have something to begin with (I'll refer to our target host as `target.example.com`), and rename them to something meaningful:
+Now that our node is set up, let's pull our generated config file to have something to begin with, and rename them to something meaningful.
+I'll refer to our target host as `target.example.com` in our config files.

 ```bash
 $ scp -r root@target.example.com:/etc/nixos/hardware-configuration.nix ramnode-kvm.nix
 ```

-With this naming we can have a separate hardware-specific expression for each type of machine (like RamNode or VirtualBox) and switch it below our higher-level configuration easily.
+With this naming, we can have a separate hardware-specific expression for each type of machine (like RamNode or VirtualBox) and switch it below our higher-level configuration easily.

 We need a top-level expression which defines the network and puts the pieces together.
 We also define the technical details of deployment here.
 Since we already installed NixOS manually, we just have to provide a host for NixOps.